SamuelLewin24/conjugeuemos-solver/README.md

 7. Type "STOP" in all caps into the vocab phrase input feild to stop

 ## 📝 Things to Note:
-* The bot waits 2 seconds before filling the input feild
+* The bot waits a little bit before filling the input feild
   - this is to avoid conjugeuemos saying you finished the questions instantly
 * The bot will input "idk" if it doesn't have the answer saved in website storage
   - just continue to click through if this happends, it will record the correct answer for next time
 * The code sucks but I'm not fixing it

-## ⚠️ Troubleshooting
+## ⚠️ Troubleshooting:

-### ❌ Bot Doesn't Work:
+### ❌ Bot Doesn't Work
 - Do the assignment manually you lazy cheater